garrandall/popular-music-data/tracks/notorious-big-the-notorious-b-i-g--puff-daddy-lil--kim.md

 but the nurses is lovin me
 Sayin the best part of the day is my half
 Feedin me breakfast, and givin me a sponge bath
-Niggaz say I died dead in the streets
+Niggas say I died dead in the streets
 Nigga I'm gettin high, gettin head on the beach Chillin, sittin on about half a million
-With all my niggaz, all my guns, all my women
+With all my niggas, all my guns, all my women
 Next two years, I should see about a billion
 All for the love of drug dealin
 Got no love for the other side, fuck them tricks (fuck them)